Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 - Ratings from Edmunds, JD Power, Kelley’s Blue Book, VehicleHistory, and Cars.com

-Now, let’s dissect it by generation:
+Now, let’s examine it by generation:

 Generation | Best Years | Worst Years |